ethanpost/quizk.ing/Engineering/Send_Cut_Send/01-10-From_Flat_to_3D_-_Adding_and_Subtracting_Features_in_CAD_-_Education_Chapter_1_Lesson_10.md

 ---

-A) All lines turn blue
+A) All lines turn red

-B) All lines turn black
+B) All lines turn green

-C) All lines turn green
+C) All lines turn black

-D) All lines turn red
+D) All lines turn blue

 ---

-All lines turn black
+C) All lines turn black

 ///